Blanket Bans on Criminal History in Renting Have a Disparate Impact on People of Color

 If a housing provider tells you that they do not accept any applicants with an arrest and/or conviction record, ask for their policy in writing.

 Take notes and document your interactions to the greatest extent possible.
-If you are still interested in renting a home from them, provide them with a copy of the April 2016 HUD guidance on criminal records screening policies and fair housing included at the bottom of this webpage and linked in this sentence.
+If you are still interested in renting a home from them, provide them with a copy of the April 2016 HUD guidance on criminal records screening policies and fair housing.
 Explain that it may be illegal for them to have such a broad policy, explain why you will make a great tenant, and ask them to reconsider your application.
-Consider reporting the outcomes of your experience to HOME
+If you are unsure how to format your request for reconsideration, download the appeal example letter and instructions below.
+Consider reporting the outcomes of your experience to HOME.

 If the provider denies your request for reconsideration or you are not interested in living at the property any longer but are interested in filing a fair housing complaint, contact HOME.
 Even if you are not interested in filing a complaint, consider reporting your experiences.

 If you have a criminal record related to a disability and your record is leading to a denial of housing, you may be able to request a reasonable accommodation to a housing provider’s criminal records screening policy.
 If you need assistance with making a reasonable accommodation request or if you feel that a request has been illegally denied, contact HOME.
 If you are a survivor of domestic violence with a criminal record that is related to the violence you experienced, there may be some legal protections you can access based on the kind of housing you are applying to live in and/or where you live.
 Keep a detailed record of your interactions with the housing provider and contact HOME or a domestic violence service provider for more advice and assistance.

 While HOME cannot help with every case, we do want to know about potentially discriminatory policies.

 Call us 804-354-0641 if you are denied because of your criminal history after following the above steps.

 **Web page content provided by the Equal Rights Center’s Criminal Records Toolkit for Consumers.**